 Routing Through Detention Ponds

-Even though you may have used the Trial Route feature in the Pond Designer, you’ll need to perform the real routing back here at the Main Window.
-Once you have set up at least one pond, you can route any existing hydrograph through it.
-You may specify only one inflow hydrograph.
-If more than one needs to enter the pond, combine them using the Junction process first.
+Although you might have utilized the Trial Route feature in the Pond Designer, it is essential to conduct the actual routing in the Main Window.
+After establishing at least one pond, you can route any existing hydrograph through it.
+Please note that you can only specify a single inflow hydrograph.
+If multiple inflows are required, they must be combined using the Junction process beforehand.

-To route a hydrograph, select the inflow hydrograph first by dragging a rectangle around it with your mouse or alternatively, click on the icon.
+To route a hydrograph, begin by selecting the “Inflow” hydrograph.
+You can do this by either dragging a rectangle around it using your mouse or by clicking on the designated icon.

 Then click the [Route] button on Ribbon Toolbar.